Razadarit: Conquest of provinces (1387–1390)

+An illustration from Rachathirat, 1946 printed edition by an unknown Thai artist.
+After the battle of Myaungmya, Ma Pyit-Nwe, A son of Laukpya, gave his sword to King Razadarit before his execution.
+According to Rachathirat, a Thai version of Razadarit Ayedawbon, The king had ordered Lagun Ein to test his newly royal sword in front of him.

 Despite the two successful stands, Razadarit remained isolated at home.
 None of the rebel rulers had come over.
 At the onset of the 1387–1388 dry season, Pegu was again prepared to face another Ava invasion on its own.
 But the expected invasion never came as Ava was forced to deal with breaches into its northern borders by the powerful Shan state of Maw (Mohnyin).
 It was the opening Razadarit and the court were looking for.
 Realizing that they needed to control as many resources as possible to fend off Ava in the long run, they set out to reunify the provinces.
 Over the next three years, while Ava was at war with Mohnyin, Razadarit successfully reunified his kingdom.

 Donwun and Martaban

 Razadarit's initial goal was modest, targeting just the northern Martaban province.
 For their part, the motley crew rebels there remained unimpressed by the Pegu army, untested outside the walls.
 The rebels actually put up a fight, forcing Pegu forces to storm town after town.
 But the Pegu army proved its worth; able commanders such as Than-Lan, Dein and Lagun Ein emerged.
 Over the next few months, larger forces of Pegu eventually captured the entire northern province, including Donwun, a strategic town 100 km north of Martaban (Mottama), the former capital of the kingdom.

 Buoyed by the initial success, Razadarit sent a 7000-strong army to probe Martaban's formidable defenses.
 His father could not retake Martaban in 1364–1371 but the outcome this time was to be different.
 Viceroy Byattaba of Martaban decided to come out of the city to ambush the Pegu army en route.
 The Pegu army was nearly defeated when the two rearguard regiments led by Than-Lan and Dein managed to drive out Byattaba from the battlefield.
 The army then raced to Martaban where the defenders quickly surrendered.
 The rest of the southern vassals also submitted.
 It was 1388 (or early 1389).
 After the improbable victory, an overjoyed Razadarit appointed Than-Lan governor of Donwun with the princely title of Smin Byat Za.